Metnew/suicrux/docs/normalization.md

 //   normalizedData[post.id] = post
 // }
 //
-// XXX: normalization is recommended, but not a must
+// NOTE: normalization is recommended
-// you still can write a bunch of custom code in your reducers to normalize every reqests
+// But you still can write a bunch of custom code in your reducers to normalize every reqests

 export const normalizeArrayOfItems = (array) => {
 	// Flat array, if it had 2 levels of depth